vital-ai/vital-agent-ecosystem/README.md

 This repository provides documentation and resources for the Agent Ecosystem as a whole.

+Documentation is managed on the wiki, here: [Wiki](https://github.com/vital-ai/vital-agent-ecosystem/wiki).

 The Agent Ecosystem is comprised of the individual components in the table below, which are maintained in separate repositories.

 | Name                          | Link                                                           | Description              |